89luca89/distrobox/docs/usage/distrobox-create.md

 	--platform:		specify which platform to use, eg: linux/arm64
 	--unshare-devsys:          do not share host devices and sysfs dirs from host
 	--unshare-groups:          do not forward user's additional groups into the container
+	--unshare-home:            do not share host home directory with container
 	--unshare-ipc:          do not share ipc namespace with host
 	--unshare-netns:        do not share the net namespace with host
 	--unshare-process:          do not share process namespace with host